SoftwareEngineeringGroup3-3/recipe-app-backend/README.md

 `username: Matthew`\
 `password: Mateusz`\
 \
-Password is hashed with bcrypt, using 10 rounds.\
+Password is hashed with sha256.\
-You can hash any string using this page: `https://bcrypt-generator.com/`\
 \
 To check if everything works:\
 -open Postman\